joakim-roos/techtest/README.md

 # Salongen - A mobile-first Hairsalon app :blue_heart:

 A techtest called Salongen using a simple rest-api build with json-server for fetching data.
+It's deployed on heroku and can be found [here](https://hairsalon-joakim-roos.herokuapp.com)!

 The repo to the api is [here](https://github.com/joakim-roos/hairsalon-rest-api).
+The api is deployed so no need to clone it :surfer:

 ## How to install